-This guide breaks down the most common tiered pricing strategies used by SaaS companies, focusing on feature-based tiers, volume discount tiers, and fixed tier models.
-Learn how these pricing structures can help segment your customer base and maximize revenue.
+This guide provides a clear breakdown of the most common tiered pricing strategies used by SaaS companies, including feature-based tiers, volume discount tiers, and fixed tier models.
+Learn how these pricing structures can help you effectively segment your customer base and maximize revenue.

 Tiered pricing is a strategy where businesses offer customers a variety of price points, with each tier including specific benefits and features.
 Customers can choose a tier that aligns with their needs and budget and be incentivized to move to higher (more expensive) tiers over time.